0xSeanll/LatiaoAid/README.md

 ## TODO list

-- Using priority queue to store channels.
+- More sophisticated logic for waiting for and collecting Latiao.
-- A friendly GUI.
+- GUI.
-- A headless version.
+- Support headless.

 ## Disclaimer